Kernix13/vision-grid-express/README.md

   - Enter a search phrase to fetch 12 images from the Unsplash API.
   - Past search terms are saved and can be revisited, each automatically loading the next page of results.
 - Image Cards
-  - Browse results as compact cards.
+  - View each image in compact form in the cards that are created from your search.
   - Save or remove images directly from the cards.
   - Click any image to view a larger, aspect-correct version in a modal.
 - Modal Viewer
   - Navigate through all images currently loaded on the page.
   - Save or remove images from within the modal.
 - Load More
-  - "Load More" fetches the next page of images for the current search term.
+  - The "Load More" button fetches the next page of images for the current search term.

 ### Vision Board Page